Fortera Stadium: Renovations

-The improvements at Fortera Stadium are not complete.
-Space exists within the facility for a new strength and conditioning facility as well as coaches' offices – each to be completed in the future.

-Using the money donated by the Maynard family, a portion of the funds will be used to replace the field turf in the near future before the football team begins play in the upcoming 2022 Season.

-Features
+Fortera Stadium re-opened in 2014 following the completion of a massive $16.9 million renovation that replaced the west side grandstands with a new structure that includes state-of-the-art amenities for student-athletes, coaches, and fans as well as skyboxes, club-type seating, and new chairback seating.

 The first floor of the new facility includes the Bill Dupes Locker Room, the new home for the Governors football team.
-Football student-athletes also have access to new athletic training facilities and their gear is stowed in a new equipment room.
-In addition, fans can purchase their game day tickets at the football ticket offices with windows located in the center of the facility.
+Football student-athletes also have access to new athletic training facilities, and their gear is stowed in a new equipment room.

 Fans are able to access the main grandstand from the second level.
-That area also includes new concession stands and is the home of the GovsGear.com store which provides fans the opportunity to purchase the latest in Austin Peay athletics apparel every game day.
+That area also includes new concession stands and is the home of the Austin Peay Bookstore, which provides fans the opportunity to purchase the latest in Austin Peay athletics apparel every game day.

 The third and fourth levels provide club seating and 13 skyboxes, respectively.
 The skyboxes offer tiered stadium-type seating with up to 22 seats.
-The 8,000-square-foot Club Level seats 386 spectators and is designed to offer catered meals on football game days.
+The 8,000-square-foot Echo Power Club Level seats 386 spectators and is designed to offer catered meals on football game days.

 To the south of the new stadium facility is the Blake Jenkins Plaza, which provides an expansive concourse for fans to enter the facility.
-In addition, the Hendricks Fox Walk of History is located in this area and will feature the name of every football player to have donned the Governors uniform.
+In addition, the Hendricks Fox Walk of History is located in this area and features the name of every football player to have donned the Governors uniform.